 2. What type of experience do you have?
 How many cases have you actually brought to trial?

 There is an old Roman saying, “If you want peace, prepare for war”.
-The best personal injury lawyers take this to heart, and know that the best results come from the best preparation.
+The best personal injury lawyers take this to heart and know that the best results come from the best preparation.
 It is important to know what experience your attorney has in handling cases like yours, even more so if they involve highly specialized technical issues such as traumatic brain injuries.

 It is equally important to inquire about a potential lawyer’s trial experience.
-Insurance companies know which attorneys are willing to try cases and those are not.
+Insurance companies know which attorneys are willing to try cases and which are not.
 The ability of an experienced trial attorney can have a drastic impact upon the outcome of your case.
-Also many personal injury attorneys may outsource to a different firm if a case proceeds into litigation.
+Also, many personal injury attorneys may outsource to a different firm if a case proceeds into litigation.
 Before you hire a lawyer ask if he or she will be handling the case to completion or be referring it to outside counsel.

 3. What will be required of me?

 Good representation is built on the idea of a strong partnership.
 Your attorney should be able to outline exactly what your responsibilities will be throughout the case.
 This may include depositions, referring witnesses, making medical appointments, and communicating with your attorneys.
 Your attorney should be able to outline what your role in litigation will be, and answer any questions you have about your role in the process.

 Lawsuits can be expensive, and costs associated with depositions, experts, investigation, or administrative fees can accrue quickly.
 Make sure you speak to any potential attorney about how these costs are accounted for, payment options, and who will ultimately be responsible.
 Financial obligations need to be thoroughly explained and laid out upfront so that you are not surprised at the resolution of your case, or even worse left holding the bag for expenses you were not prepared for.